 Sophos Free vs Paid

-Sophos scores over its rival, once again, as its free version also includes a 30 days trial of its premium counterpart, which has all the modules in the free version plus:
+Sophos may be considered as its free version also includes a 30 days trial of its premium counterpart, which has all the modules in the free version plus:

 • Malware Remover

 • Ransomware security

 • Identity protection

 • Can be installed on up to 10 devices

 I strongly recommend readers to go for the paid version as it has many more features than that of the free one.

 Sophos for Mac & PC

 Macintosh users will be happy to hear that this antivirus, supports both Windows and the Mac operating system.

 With fewer people making use of the Mac when compared to those who use the PC, not as many programs have support for the Mac.
 However, Sophos has excellent support for Mac users.